capi-workgroup/problems/capi_problems.rst

 C API problems
 ==============

-This document summarizes and categorizes the problems that were reported on the [`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__] repository.
+The remainder of this document summarizes and categorizes the problems that were reported on the [`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__] repository.
 The issues are grouped into nine categories:

 - API Evolution and Maintenance